 Occupation is the defining concept of the profession and differentiates occupational therapy from other health professions.
 Occupations are the everyday, often taken-for-granted, activities in which one engages (i.e., what people 'do' with their time and energy).
 Occupations reflect and support one's identity, sense of self and one's connection to others and contexts, help individuals meet their basic needs, and help people flourish and live life to the fullest.
 Occupations are socially constructed, can be age normative, and are often patterned in everyday habits and routines.
 Occupations give one's life personal meaning and value and are central to a person's health, wellbeing, and life satisfaction.
 The PNWU MSOT curriculum is first and foremost designed to foster an in-depth understanding of occupation.
 Occupation is viewed as fundamental to human learning, development, and health, and as such, worthy of exploration.
 Building on a strong foundation in occupational science, students learn how to apply occupation therapeutically, as the means and/or ends of treatment with individuals, groups, communities, and populations.
-Key courses include Human Capacities I and II (OTH 500 and OTH 525); Introduction to Occupation and Occupational Therapy (OTH 510); Psychosocial Processes Across the Life Course (OTH 515); Environment, Technology, and Occupation (OTH 535); Occupation-based Interventions I, II, and III (OTH 530, OTH 550, and OTH 605); and Occupation-based Health Promotion and Chronic Condition Management (OTH 555).
+Key courses include Human Capacities I and II (OTH 500 and OTH 525); Introduction to Occupation and Occupational Therapy (OTH 510); Psychosocial Processes Across the Life Course (OTH 515); Environment, Technology, and Occupation-based Health Promotion and Chronic Condition Management (OTH 555).

 - 1. Comprehend the complex, transactional, and socially constructed nature of occupations as they contribute to survival, health, and wellbeing across the life course. - 2.
 Analyze occupations for the purpose of understanding the transactions between person, environment, and occupation, and the factors that promote or disrupt occupation for individuals, groups, communities, or populations. - 3.
 Analyze a range of contexts and apply knowledge of persons, environments, and occupations, in ways that support performance and participation in occupation. - 4.
-Synthesize information from the client's occupational profile and apply insights for the purpose of client-centered intervention planning. - and evaluate occupation-based interventions.
+Synthesize information from the client's occupational profile and apply insights for the purpose of client-centered intervention planning. - 5.
+Demonstrate defensible clinical judgment and an ability to formulate, safely implement, adapt, and evaluate occupation-based interventions.